 The Difference Between Lead Time & Cycle Time

-Lead time is a metric that originates in the manufacturing context at the factories of Toyota.
+Agile lead time is a metric that originates in the manufacturing context at the factories of Toyota.
 It represented Toyota's advantage in the sector because a short lead time meant they generated significant savings from their lack of excess inventory.

 Keeping lead times low meant they could build a car as soon as they received a request for one, without negatively impacting their customers.